How to Put Up a Christmas Tree

 If you buy your tree early in the season and bring it into the house later, cut an inch or two off the bottom to provide a new cut that will enhance water absorption before you set it up.
 Staying outside for long periods of time will cause the cut on the base to dry up and not absorb water.
 The new cut just before you bring it inside will open a pathway for water, which is an important safety measure.

-Four weeks is only a guideline, he adds.
+Recycle it promptly.
+No matter how well you keep the tree watered, on average they will last only about four weeks.
+Four weeks is only a guideline, says UL.
 The time can vary based on a variety of factors, such as the room's temperature, humidity and air flow, plus how well you keep it watered.

 Like this article?
 Share it with friends by clicking the Facebook or Twitter button below.
 And don't forget to visit our Facebook page!